-Appendix I: Characteristic echo signals
+Appendix 1: Characteristic echo signals

-The most common echo signals
+Characteristic echo signals

 The display of the echo signal is not essential, but does facilitate the implementation of the measuring point.
 It also allows the origin of a problem to be detected.

 The positioning and orientation of the probes are correct when the amplitude of the echo is at its maximum and the echo is rising rapidly, without too much distortion (deformations).